Official Transcript Requirements

 We require official transcripts from all post-secondary institutions attended, regardless of whether you completed your degree program or credit appears as transfer credit on another transcript.
 A transcript is official when it has been mailed directly to us from your institution; or, if the transcript has been mailed to you, it remains sealed (closed) in the original envelope provided by the institution.
-We will not accept a transcript if the envelope has been opened.
+A transcript that has been opened is automatically considered unofficial; this includes e-transcripts that you receive and upload yourself to your application, or forward by email to us.
+We will not accept as official a transcript if the envelope has been opened or if it is emailed to us by the student.
 We also accept transcripts sent via a secure e-scrip delivery service to [email protected].
 An email from a school representative is not secure, and is not acceptable as official.

 - The checklist in your application portal does not track the receipt of official versus non-official documents.
 If you are uncertain which of your official documents are missing, please email [email protected] to inquire.

-- If you studied internationally, you may need to submit additional official documentation with their transcripts.
+- If you studied internationally, you may need to submit additional official documentation with your transcripts.
 See the International Transcript Requirements section below.

 - Students who attended GW previously are not required to provide an official GW transcript.

-If mailing your transcripts please send them to the address below:
+If mailing your transcripts please send them to:

 CCAS Office of Graduate Studies